SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-09-30-norma-cartografica-no-qgis-alterar-formularios-de-edicao-com-pyqgis.markdown

 In a relatively quick way, I was able to set all the project's layers with the widgets I needed.![Peek 2019-09-30 16-06](/images/2019/09/peek-2019-09-30-16-06.gif)

+You can find the complete code in [here](https://gist.github.com/SrNetoChan/6e4bec315749e3d65e3b7c91bb0a98ad)

 This seems to me like the tip of the iceberg.
 If one has the need, with some search and patience, other configurations can be changed using PyQGIS.
 Therefore, think twice before embarking in configuring a big project, layer by layer, field by fields.